 Your response to the following essay prompt should be no more than 350 words:

 “I came here for many of the same reasons you did...
 I came because of [Amherst’s] commitment to a student body that reflects the rich diversity of the country, indeed the world.
-I came, as you did, to contribute in some way to making Amherst even better, and to figuring out what it might mean, here as elsewhere, to take full advantage of the diversity you represent.” —President Biddy Martin, Commencement Speech
+I came, as you did, to contribute in some way to making Amherst even better, and to figuring out what it might mean, here as elsewhere, to take full advantage of the diversity you represent.” —Biddy Martin, Amherst College President (2011-2022)

-In what ways would your background, experiences, and values contribute to Amherst?
+In what ways would your background, experiences, and values "contribute in some way to making Amherst even better"?

 Q: How should I submit my short essay?